US Air Force Reserve

 Senior military leaders were determined to enhance recruiting efforts.
 A key strategy in their recovery plan was to provide better sales training for the recruiting force.
 Military leadership sought new ideas and best practices from the private sector.
 This bold and ‘un-bureaucratic’ move was instrumental in pointing the organization on the road to meeting and exceeding their goals.

 In January of 2000, the Air Force Recruiting Command held an all-hands national meeting to introduce their entire recruiting force to the IMPACT Selling® Process.
 Recruiting results improved dramatically.
 However, IMPACT was still an external program for The Air Force Reserve.
 New recruiters went to Recruiter School to learn the sales model and then to The Brooks Group’s training center to learn IMPACT.
 This system ultimately proved to be costly, time consuming, and lacked efficiency.

 By purchasing a license agreement for IMPACT, the Air Force Reserve took “ownership” of the IMPACT Selling® Process and was able to blend their Recruiter School curriculum with IMPACT.
 With the licensing agreement in place, the Air Force Reserve saw enhanced benefits in efficiency and cost savings through these mechanisms:

 - Ability to adapt curriculum quickly in a dynamic recruiting environment

 - Create a common language and process instilled in the culture

 Productivity increased immediately.
-Since 2001, the Air Force Reserve has exceeded its recruiting goals each year by an average of 6%, despite recruiting in a wartime environment and through a global pandemic.
+For 20 years, the Air Force Reserve exceeded its recruiting goals each year by an average of 6%, despite recruiting in a wartime environment and through a global pandemic.

 Perhaps the best compliment came when a high-ranking Pentagon official, testifying before Congress, referred to the Air Force Reserve recruiters as, “The model recruiting service in the Department of Defense.”